 Types: Viruses are broadly classified into a plant, animal and human virus on the basis of their effect.

 Resistance: These are resistant to many drugs or antibiotics.

 Reproduction: Viruses replicate inside the host via lytic and lysogenic replication cycle.

 Absorption: Its absorption is through tail fibres.

-Nature: Viruses only shares a parasitic relationship with other organisms.
+Nature: Viruses only share a parasitic relationship with other organisms.

 Some microorganisms are beneficial and some are detrimental so on the basis of this, they play a significant role in an ecosystem:

 The significance of bacteria: Bacteria can be pathogenic as well as non-pathogenic.
-Pathogenic microorganisms cause many diseases in both animals and human.
+Pathogenic microorganisms cause many diseases in plants, animals as well as humans.
 Some play an important role in a symbiotic association, nitrogen fixation, nutrients recycling.
 Some bacteria cause food spoilage while some are used in the food industry.

 The significance of virus: Virus is the type of microorganisms which are only pathogenic and causes severe diseases in plants, animals and humans, therefore these are important in the field of medical biology.